-In the case of the current onslaught of COVID-19, which reported more than 4.1 million cases globally and close to 283,876 fatalities, the COVID-19 graph continues to rise.
+In the case of the current onslaught of COVID-19, which reported more than 4.1 and close to 283,876 fatalities, the COVID-19 graph continues to rise.
 Reports also indicate that scientists and researchers across the globe are racing against the time to develop a vaccine for the novel coronavirus.

 As of now, almost 100 research groups are working round the clock to develop a potential vaccine for COVID-19.
 Most experts think a vaccine is likely to become available by mid-2021, about 12-18 months after the new virus, known officially as Sars-CoV-2, first emerged.
 That would be a huge scientific feat and there are no guarantees it will work.